oracle-cne/ocne/doc/cluster-management/olvm.md

 VM memory allocated for each Kubernetes node.

 **network.interface**
 The interface used by VM.
-Currently, the value `enp1s0` is required.
+Optional, default is `enp1s0`

 **network.interfaceType**
 The interface type.
-Optional, Default is virtio.
+Optional, default is `virtio`.

 ### IPV4
 The IPV4 configuration is required.